jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 My second problem was trying to find an API that had all the data related to my favorite TV show.
 Futurama.
 I am a huge fan and trying to find various pieces of information I had to go to several different locations to gather said knowledge.

-This I figured would be a fun way to learn API for my students and fulfill a particular nerd itch I have been wanting to scratch for a while.
+I figured this would be a fun way to learn API for my students and fulfill a particular nerd itch I have been wanting to scratch for a while.
 Two birds one stone.

 ## The solution
-The solution is Mock API's.
+The solution is a Mock API.
 Pick a language and you will find a solution for creating a Mock API.
 The one we will focus on is called (JSON Server)[https://github.com/typicode/json-server].
 It's a Node package that can run locally or be pushed up to a server.
-This has all the functionality on would expect a ReST API should have.
+This has all the functionality one would expect a ReST API to have.

 ## But why Mock API's?
-The reasons vary from project to project, but the overall reasons are pretty solid.
+The reasons vary from project to project, though there are some cases that will fit most projects.

 First, the ability to develop rapidly is golden.
 Typically, in early stages of a project, the data requirements are fuzzy and change over time.
 It's much more cost effective to not be 100% locked into a schema right away.
 You can start building and design the data as you need it.

 The ability to work offline is great to.
 When working with a Mock API all your calls are local.
 So you don't need to worry about if your internet is unreliable, down, or non-existent.
 You can still work and make progress.

 Inter-team dependencies are reduced in the early stages of development.
-This not only saves money but offers the flexibility.
-The money savings is obvious, you don't need the backend team creating something that may or may not be used.
+This not only saves money but offers the most flexibility.
+The money savings is obvious, you don't need the back end team creating something that may or may not be used.
 And the flexibility comes with the ability to change due to the client requirements or better understanding of the data needs and how it interacts with your application.

-The list can go on, but I feel I have made my point.
+The list can go on, but I feel these points are the most generic to every case.

 ## The tools
 To get this up and running you need a small set of tools, 3 to be exact.